BCDigLib/ht_overlap/README.md

 Run two exports based on that set - a bibliographic record export (binary, single file, then converted to .mrk) and a physical items export.
 The physical items export will need to be converted from a csv to a tsv, and potentially to have extra quotation marks removed.
 Download the most recent full hathifile from the URL linked above.
 Run ht_overlap_analysis.py with those three files as inputs, and import the resulting text file into an excel or gsheets spreadsheet.

+The produced output file can then be used to run call_number.py and produce a list of digitization candidates focused on a specific collection area.